tektutor/openshift-1317oct-2025/Day2/README.md

 ## Info - Pod Overview
 <pre>
-- a logical group of related containers is called Pod
+- logical group of related containers is called Pod
+- each Pod has a secret infra-container that supports networking
+- technically, a Pod have can any number of containers, however as per best prace one container per Pod is recommended.
+The infra container is not counted, it is mandatory and managed by Kubernetes/Openshift internally.
+- Unlike Docker, where every container was getting an IP assigned, in case of Pod - all the containers that are part of same Pod shares the IP address and Port range (0-65535)
 </pre>

 ## Info - CRI-O Container Runtime